spatil62/Smart-Receipt-Processor/README.md

 .txt files: A simpler summary of the test results.
 Open these files to explore detailed information about each test's execution.

-Tips for Unit Testing:
+3) Tips for Unit Testing:

 Always run tests after making changes to the code to ensure everything works.
 If a test fails, check the detailed report to find the issue.
-Add new tests for every feature you implement or bug you fix to maintain high code quality.

 Have a Happy Weekend! 🎉